What To Do

 Use your collaboration platform for posting updates about a team or sharing insights from the group intended for a larger audience around the organization.
 It could also be writing your profile or a project profile.

-4. Don’t use an Intranet to give Negative Feedback or vent your feelings.
+Don’t give Negative Feedback or vent your feelings

 Don’t use the collaboration tool to provide negative feedback as it can come across as demoralizing and nonconstructive.
 Negative feedback should be delivered as a dialogue and more with a face-to-face meeting as important points can be put across more personally, on a collaboration tool the emotional touch, body language, etc. can get lost which can give a wrong message to your team members.